June 26 – July 31, 2016

 The University of Oxford was founded in the 12th century and is known worldwide as a premier institution of higher education.
 St. Anne’s is one of Oxford’s newest colleges and has an outstanding reputation for academic excellence.
 Its scenic grounds are located close to all of Oxford’s other colleges and libraries, as well as the downtown shopping district.

 The Moritz College of Law and the University of Oxford have teamed up to run the Summer Law Program since 1987, educating law students in a variety of comparative and international law topics.
-This year the program will offer courses in Comparative Legal Professions, Comparative Sentencing and Punishment, European Union Law, Comparative Constitutional Law, and Comparative Criminal Procedure.
+This year the program will offer courses in Comparative Legal Professions, Comparative Sentencing and Punishment, European Union Law, Comparative Corporate Law, and International & Comparative Environmental Law.